 To add bulk import redirect rules, click on your site in MyKinsta, go to Redirects, and click on the Bulk import button.

-Paste the contents of a CSV file in the field provided.
+Paste the contents of your CSV file in the field provided.
 The CSV should contain information separated by commas in this order: status code, domain (all for all domains), redirect from path, and redirect to URL.
 Place each redirect rule on a new line.
 Click the Import redirect rules button.

 Bulk deletion of redirect rules is also supported by selecting the checkbox next to each rule.
 Once you select one or more rules, a Delete redirect rules button appears near the upper right corner.